 Once you begin hospice, you can stop at any time if you change your mind or decide to seek curative treatment again.
 Learn the steps to begin palliative or hospice care.

-Patients and their families tell us about the relief they feel when embracing what's most important in their lives.
+People tell us about the relief they feel when refocusing on what's most important in their lives.
 When medical treatments no longer help, hospice helps patients and families transition from a fight against disease to finding peace in their time together.
 Patients can sometimes pursue activities they love or start honest conversations that bring comfort to themselves or their loved ones.

 Studies show palliative and hospice care can increase life expectancy for cancer patients.
 A 2007 study among Medicare beneficiaries with some of the most common terminal diagnoses found patients who received hospice care lived an average of 29 days longer than those not in hospice.
 The study, published in the Journal of Pain and Symptom Management, looked at 4,493 patients with either congestive heart failure or cancer.